The enchanting voice of Peggy Lee singing Bali Hai’i, is much better imagined if its actually about Bali. Its not, but we can pretend.

 Two Trees Eatery ($$)

 Perched just beside The Piring Daun (another place worth checking out for its take on Indian food) this spot is a bee's nest of activity.
 Yoga mums and healthy people line up for their exceptional food, whilst reading books on calm minds and rubbing coconut essence all over their bodies.

 I opted for the healthy sandwich, but added bacon.
-Fuck it.
+F*** it.
 It was delicous.
 Fresh, tasty and not too hard on the wallet.
-Service was super, Indonesians really are some of the friendliest people on earth, and the spot is perfect for having lunch and bringing a book.
+Service was super, Indonesians really are some of the friendliest people on earth, and this spot is perfect for having lunch and bringing a book.

 Where to drink

 Owner Xenia and bar-tender extraordinaire, Sinta will welcome you in with some exceptional drinks in this gem of a spot.
 Tucked up a side street, its well worth heading over there and basically letting them make you some classic cocktails or ask them to go ahead and create something to suit your taste.
 The prices are decent, the bar is cosy, and the pair of them will have you wanting to come back.

 I was there off-season and the place was generally thin with customers, however Friday night was a riot and packed to the brim.
 The bartenders are friendly as most Indonesians seem to be, the place is an ode to music of all genres and if you’re lucky you get to hear some great DJ’s.